nazab/Standalone-Pages/README.md

 An easy way to deploy standalone pages by just uploading new pages template files.

+## Warning

+This is only a proof of concept and is not ready for production.
+DO NOT USE IN PRODUCTION !
+Yet.

 ## Features

 * Automaticly create WordPress pages for each "standalone template" present in the curent theme.